09 Feb 2019

 to update to latest versions of Apple software,

-then run it again to make sure all software is updated. (about another hour)
+then run it again to make sure all software is updated. (might take another hour)

-but this step may find additional application updates.
+This step may find additional OS and application updates.

 Do a "smoke test" to verify that your computer is working OK.